wildflowers315/CH-GEE/README.md

 ![FigureAs](https://github.com/Cesarito2021/TH-GEE/assets/81155556/6004f5b0-63ce-4338-96c9-c128eee32519)

 ## Overview
-The Global Tree Height Mapper is a Google Earth Engine 🌎⛰️🌳🌲web application combining Global Ecosystem Dynamics Investigation (GEDI) with Sentinel 1 and Sentinel 2 and topgraphical data.
+The Tree Height Mapper is a Google Earth Engine 🌎⛰️🌳🌲web application (TH-GEE) combining Global Ecosystem Dynamics Investigation (GEDI) data with Sentinel 1 and Sentinel 2 atopographical data.
-The GEDI mission can monitor nearest Earth's forests through widespread laser shots of ~25 m of diameters (GEDI-Level-2 product).
+The GEDI mission can monitor nearest Earth's forests through widespread laser shots of ~25 m of diameters (between 51.6° N and >51.6° S).

   - Web App: https://code.earthengine.google.com/
   - Github: https://github.com/Cesarito2021/Global-Tree-height-Mapper

 ## Vision
 The vision of the TH-GEE web app is to be the leading platform for accessing high-resolution tree height maps of Earth's forests.
-We aim to empower individuals, organizations, and researchers worldwide with the tools and data they need to make informed decisions, protect forests, and address critical environmental challenges.
+We aim to empower individuals, organisations, and researchers worldwide with the tools and data they need to make informed decisions, protect forests, and address critical environmental challenges.

 ## Developers
 1. Alvites Cesar